jscanlo1/portfolio-website/projects/comment-section.md

 ---
-title: 'Using comment sections to detect fake news'
+title: 'Using Comment Sections to Detect Fake News'
 date: '2021-11-10'
 description: 'A college project that inspired my later Masters thesis.
 It looks at using news item comment sections to assess the veracity of that news item.'
 github: 'https://github.com/jscanlo1'